-2. Helen was a trusted employee.
+- 2. Helen was a trusted employee.
 The company also lacked good control activities.
-To perpetrate the fraud, all she had to do was continue to process the checks to the terminated vendor and sign the vouchers.

-3. The fraud would have been detected if the company had possessed a good internal audit department, combined with security or loss prevention programs.
-A good accounting system would have helped to discover the fraud and would have made it difficult to conceal.
+To perpetrate the fraud, all she had to do was continue to process the checks to the terminated vendor and sign the vouchers. - 3.
+The fraud would have been detected if the company had possessed a good internal audit department, combined with security or loss prevention programs.
+A good accounting system would have helped in the discovery of the fraud and would have made it difficult for Helen to conceal.

-1. Ruth Mishkin was a trusted employee and was in charge of paying bills, balancing accounts, and handling cash management.

-2. A gambling addiction caused Ruth to have an immense pressure to commit fraud so that she would have additional funds with which to gamble.

-3. Because Ruth was a trusted employee, her bosses put her in charge of paying bills, balancing accounts, and handling cash management.
-This lack of segregation of duties provided an easy opportunity to commit fraud.

-4. When people are addicted to a vice such as gambling, they feel tremendous pressure.
+- 1. Ruth Mishkin was a trusted employee and she was in charge of paying bills, balancing accounts, and handling cash management. - 2.
+A gambling addiction caused Ruth to have an immense pressure to commit fraud so that she would have additional funds with which to gamble. - 3.
+Because Ruth was a trusted employee, her bosses put her in charge of paying bills, balancing bank accounts, and handling other cash management chores.
+This lack of segregation of duties provided an easy opportunity to commit fraud. - 4.
+When people are addicted to a vice such as gambling, they feel tremendous pressure.
 With so much pressure, it takes only a little rationalization and a small opportunity for someone to perpetrate a fraud.

-1. The company should implement independent checks and segregation of duties controls.
+- 1. The company should implement independent checks and segregation of duties controls.
 The accountant should not be posting to the General Ledger, paying the bills, and signing the checks.
 The CEO or someone else should sign the checks.
 Also, the accountant's work should be reviewed for errors and fraud by an independent source.
 The accountant should be prosecuted civilly and criminally for mail fraud, embezzlement, and money laundering.

-2. The company should implement segregation of duties controls.
-The warehouse manager should not both receive returned items and issue the credit memos.
+In addition, it would be a simple task to have the auditors run a computer analysis on the addresses of vendors to look for companies with the same addresses. - 2.
+The company should implement segregation of duties controls.
+The warehouse manager should not be able to both receive returned items and issue the credit memos.
 The accounts receivable department should create credit memos, which are then taken to the warehouse where additional goods can be issued.
 In addition, another worker must process returned defective merchandise.
 Both the manager and the worker should sign off.
-The manager should be prosecuted, and his son should spend more time in the gym.
+The warehouse manager should be prosecuted, and his son should spend more time in the gym.

-3. A system of authorizations should be implemented.
-The board should not allow the CEO to fire his employees and hire them as contractors.
+- 3. A system of authorizations should be implemented.
+The board should not allow the CEO to fire his employees and rehire them as contractors.
 The accountant who prepares payroll records should notice this problem.
 In addition, if the CEO prepares payroll records, there is also no segregation of duties.
-The CEO should be prosecuted for tax fraud and money laundering.

-4. Authorization and segregation of duties controls should be implemented.
+The CEO should be prosecuted for tax fraud and money laundering. - 4.
+Authorization and segregation of duties controls should be implemented.
 The accounts payable clerk should not have custody of the supplies she purchases.
 Supplies should be logged into a warehouse and then distributed as needed.
 The accountant should also independently record the clerk's activities.
 She should not be able to sign checks.